michaelgruczel/blog/_posts/2025-11-28-example-mcp-server-with-vector-search.markdown

 - 3 - when we query for a recipe in the MCP host chat (LM Studio), the Host will decide to call the 'search_for_recipes' tool from our MCP server and the MCP server will return an id for the best matching recipe from the vector DB.
 - 4 - after our MCP server returned the id, the MCP host will decide to call the 'search_for_recipes' tool from our MCP server and the MCP server will return the recipe from the relational DB.
 The MCP host will respond in the chat using the connected LLM to make a nice text out of it.

-You will find the full code for this example at https://github.com/michaelgruczel/mcp-cooking-recipes-server-example
+You will find the full code for this example at [Github code](https://github.com/michaelgruczel/mcp-cooking-recipes-server-example)

 ## concepts and tools you should know and prepare upfront